-I chose to have the flexibility and do it myself.
-Using the premade layouts that come with the Divi Theme stimulates ideas and helps me to layout the content onto the page.
 The design compliments the content.
 You want the content to be read.
 A pretty design is pretty, and you’re too focused on the shapes and colors, and in some cases, moving distractions, you don’t even remember reading the content.
 You remember the distractions and the design.

 It’s hard to imagine how something already good is improved regularly.
 A recent update to Divi is an editing tool icon when using the Visual Builder.
 Click on the edit tool and the exact setting pops up in the settings module.
 Now that’s news!
 With Divi there’s always good news.